JasonSemaan1/gatsby-starter-foundation-v2/src/content/posts/2020-05-13-desk-for-minimalists.md

 		<li><a href="#section6">Deploying via Netlify</a></li>
 	</ol>

+# O﻿rigin of the Idea

+# P﻿lotting out the pipeline

+# E﻿nabling the Database

+# N﻿avigating a front-end form

+# U﻿plifting a Home Page to showcase SQL

+# D﻿eploying via Netlify

 Uh, is the puppy mechanical in any way?
 Maybe I love you so much I love you no matter who you are pretending to be.
 If rubbin' frozen dirt in your crotch is wrong, hey I don't wanna be right.
 I found what I need.
 And it's not friends, it's things.